-The larger photos and most information can be found in my gallery 1954-55 Scrapbook, 9th Grade with the following slideshow just an overview with smaller images.
+Larger photos and more information can be found in my gallery 1954-55 Scrapbook, 9th Grade.

 “One day middle school will end and become high school and after that it just becomes life.
 All those things you think are important now won’t be anymore.”– Diary of a Wimpy Kid